Flone-dnb/low-end-engine/docs/Manual.md

 ### World axes and world units

-The engine uses a left handed coordinate system. +X is world "forward" direction, +Y is world "right" direction and +Z is world "up" direction.
+The engine uses a right handed coordinate system. -Z is world "forward" direction, +X is world "right" direction and +Y is world "up" direction.
 These directions are stored in `Globals::WorldDirection` (`misc/Globals.h`).

 Rotations are applied in the following order: ZYX, so "yaw" is applied first, then "pitch" and then "roll".
 If you need to do math with rotations you can use `MathHelpers::buildRotationMatrix` that builds a rotation matrix with the correct rotation order.